metagenopolis/meteor/README.md

 ### 3. Mapping
 ----------------
-The mapping is performed with the raw fastq file against a catalogue reference with the following command:
+The raw fastq files are mapped against a catalogue to generate a gene count table with the following command:
 ```
 meteor mapping -i <fastqdir> -r <refdir> -o <mappingdir>
 ```
-We recommand to filter out reads of length < 60nt.
+We recommend to first filter out reads with low-quality, length < 60nt or belonging to the host.

-### 4. Abundance profiling
+### 4. Taxonomic and functional profiling
 -------------------------

-####  **Taxonomical analysis**

-The taxonomical profiling can be performed at several level of accuracy (gene, MSP, SuperKingdom, Phylum, Class, Order, Family, Genus, Specie).
-MSPs were calculated with [MSPminer](https://academic.oup.com/bioinformatics/article/35/9/1544/5106712).
+Genes from the catalogue are clustered into Metagenomic Species Pangeomes (MSP) with [MSPminer](https://academic.oup.com/bioinformatics/article/35/9/1544/5106712), and are functionnaly annotated against [KEGG r107](https://academic.oup.com/nar/article/36/suppl_1/D480/2507484), [DBcan](https://academic.oup.com/nar/article/51/W1/W115/7147496?login=true) (carbohydate active enzymes) and [MUSTARD](https://www.nature.com/articles/s41564-018-0292-6) (antiobitic resistant determinants).

-Their abundances can be profiled with the following command:
+ MSP and functional profiles are computed from the gene count table with the following command:

 ```
-meteor profile -i <mappingdir> -r <refdir> -l <accuracy> -o <profiledir>  -n coverage
+meteor profile -i <mappingdir> -o <profiledir> -r <refdir> -n coverage
 ```

-#### **Functional analysis**

-Meteor provides  a pathway annotation based on [KEGG r107](https://academic.oup.com/nar/article/36/suppl_1/D480/2507484), a CAZyme annotation based on [DBcan](https://academic.oup.com/nar/article/51/W1/W115/7147496?login=true) and an ARDs annotation based on [MUSTARD](https://www.nature.com/articles/s41564-018-0292-6).
-Their abundances can be profiled with the following command:
+The "-n" parameter ensures read count normalization for gene length.
+If omitted, no normalization will be performed on the gene table.

+This profiling step will generate:
+- species abundance table;
+- ARD abundance table (full catalogue only);
+- DBCAN abundance table (full catalogue only);
+- Gut Metabolic Modules ([GMM](https://www.nature.com/articles/nmicrobiol201688)) abundance table (from the KO annotation) (full catalogue only).

+### 5. Merging

+To merge output from different samples into a single table, use the following command:

 ```
-meteor profile -i <mappingdir> -a <annotation> -o <countingdir>
+meteor merge -i <profiledir> -o <mergingdir> --fast
 ```

+The '--fast' parameter prevent merging of the gene count tables, so that only species and functions table will be merged.

 ### 5. Strain profiling
 -------------------------

-#### **Functional analysis**

 ## The METEOR team
 The main contributors to METEOR: